 The average global cart abandonment rate is 76.9%.

 For every 100 customers that visit your online store, browse your products, and add things to their cart, 77 are leaving without purchasing anything.
-Cart abandonment is an issue faced by ecommerce businesses of all sizes and verticals.
+Shopping cart abandonment is an issue faced by ecommerce businesses of all sizes and verticals.
 While it may seem like an uphill battle, a better shopping experience can lead to increased conversions.

-Optimizing your checkout page can go a long way toward creating a better customer experience and reducing cart abandonment.
+Optimizing your ecommerce checkout page can go a long way toward creating a better customer experience and reducing cart abandonment.
 In this article, you’ll learn how to do just that.

 12 strategies to create a better checkout process [with examples]

-Checkout page optimization boils down to making it as easy and quick as possible for customers to buy from your store.
+Checkout page optimization boils down to making it as easy and quick as possible for customers to buy from your ecommerce store.
 This means removing every possible obstacle: unnecessary steps, concerns about the order, distracting design elements, etc.

 Here’s how you can do that (plus some great checkout page examples):

 The more complicated the checkout experience, the more likely it is that your customers will get distracted, interrupted, or simply lose interest in completing a purchase.